Grey's Anatomy: The Video Game

 Grey's Anatomy: The Video Game is a game developed by Longtail Studios and published by Ubisoft in collaboration with ABC Studios.
-It was released on March 4, 2009 for Nintendo DS, Wii, and Windows.
+It was released in March 2009 for Nintendo DS, Wii, and Windows.
 The game is set during the fourth season of the medical drama Grey's Anatomy in an original storyline in which the doctors have to deal with a diphtheria outbreak.
 The game takes the form of a visual novel interspersed with minigames.

 Gameplay

 The game is split into five episodes, each themselves split into smaller acts and scenes.
 The player switches character each scene and plays a different minigame, which are either a medical procedure (such as a surgery or changing dressing) or based on controlling emotions, such as "flicking away doubts" or controlling breathing with a rhythm game.

 Plot

 The game's main plot revolves around an outbreak of diphtheria at Seattle Grace hospital, forcing the characters to remain in quarantine in the hospital.
-Each of the main characters also have their own subplots, with Derek and Merediths mostly focusing on their relationship, Christina's being attempting to secure a fellowship and having a new love interest created specifically for the game in Dr. Vince Bennet, Bailey worrying about her new son.
+Each of the main characters also have their own subplots, with Derek and Meredith's mostly focusing on their relationship, Cristina's attempting to secure a fellowship and having a new love interest created specifically for the game in Dr. Vince Bennet, and Bailey worrying about her new son.